EliLillyCo/pytest-wdl/docs/source/manual.md

 In the http_headers section of the configuration file, you can define a list of headers to use when downloading data files.
 In addition to `env` and `value` keys (which are interpreted the same as for [proxies](#proxies), two additional keys are allowed:

-* name: Required; the header name
+* `name`: Required; the header name
-* pattern: A regular expression used to match the URL; if not specified, the header is used with all URLs.
+* `pattern`: A regular expression used to match the URL; if not specified, the header is used with all URLs.

 ```json
 {